 7.00 A Good Faith Disclosure should be made to the next appropriate supervisor or manager.
-If the Wrongdoing may involve the next appropriate supervisor or manager, the Good Faith Disclosure should be made to the University Secretary and General Counsel.
-If the Wrongdoing may involve the University Secretary and General Counsel, or a member of senior University administration (i.e. University President and Vice-Presidents), the disclosure should be made to the Chair of the Audit and Compliance Committee of the Board of Governors.
+If the Wrongdoing may involve the next appropriate supervisor or manager, the Good Faith Disclosure should be made to the University Secretary.
+If the Wrongdoing may involve the University Secretary, or a member of senior University administration (i.e. University President and Vice-Presidents), the disclosure should be made to the Chair of the Audit, Risk and Compliance Committee of the Board of Governors.

 8.00 The University shall take all necessary and appropriate action to carefully and fairly investigate and respond to disclosures of Wrongdoing, including legal action as appropriate.

 9.00 The University will use all reasonable efforts to keep the details of a Good Faith Disclosure confidential, and shall protect the identity of the person making the Good Faith Disclosure to the extent possible under legislation, regulation, University policy, and collective agreements in effect at the time of the disclosure.

 10.00 All persons involved in allegations of Wrongdoing are to be treated fairly and impartially and maintain the rights, privileges and protections afforded to them under legislation, University policies and collective agreements in effect at the time of the alleged Wrongdoing.

 11.00 No person who makes a Good Faith Disclosure will be subject to Reprisal, either direct or indirect, and the University will investigate and take all appropriate action to address all allegations of Reprisal.